PietariImmonen/next-js-firebase-template/README.md

 This will start your Next.js application on http://localhost:3000.

+## Folder structure

+The template uses src-folder to store the code.
+This template has Next.js with App-router enabled.

+- **src/app** contains all the code for shown pages and their routes.
+- **src/app/api** contains the API endpoints
+- **src/components** contains the code for the reusable components
+- **src/configs** contains the code for different configurations (eg. firebase)
+- **src/lib** contains the code that is not created with JSX (eg. types, authentication-functions, utility-functions)

 ## Contributing

 Feel free to submit issues and pull requests.
 Contributions are welcome!